thaddeusrayd/Project_Pomodoro_Timer_Qualified_1/README.md

 * User can set both focus and break periods to customize pomodoro timer
 * Alarms will sound at the end of both periods
 * Any time a period is in session, a progress bar will display and automatically update according to time remaining
+* User can use increment, decrement, stop, and play buttons, which will automatically disable if not usable, contingent on current session state

 ## Screenshot